XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammbid.md

 As a special case, during the final (20th) interval of the auction slot, the refunded amount is zero.

-**Note:** As with all XRP Ledger times, transaction processing uses the [official close time](ledger-close-times.html) of the _previous_ ledger, which can result in a difference of up to about 10 seconds from real time.
+**Note:** As with all XRP Ledger times, transaction processing uses the [official close time](../../../../concepts/ledgers/ledger-close-times.md) of the _previous_ ledger, which can result in a difference of up to about 10 seconds from real time.

 ## Error Cases
-Besides errors that can occur for all transactions, {{currentpage.name}} transactions can result in the following [transaction result codes](transaction-results.html):
+Besides errors that can occur for all transactions, {% $frontmatter.seo.title %} transactions can result in the following [transaction result codes](../transaction-results/transaction-results.md):

 | Error Code              | Description                                  |
 |:------------------------|:---------------------------------------------|